-When it comes to ergonomics and computer screens, it’s all in how you look at it.
-One thing is beyond dispute: If you want an ergonomic desk setup at the office or in a university setting, there’s definitely a right way and a wrong way to do it.
+When it comes to ergonomics and computer screens, it’s all in how you look at them.
+One thing is beyond dispute: If you want an ergonomic desk set up at the office or in a university setting, there’s definitely a right way and a wrong way to do it.